VadimEp622/angular-ms-books/README.md

 - docker-compose file, configures the app service and the database service, and persists the database and it's contents, through future deployment builds

+### Node.js server

+- made using ES6 module (.mjs)

+- uses caching middleware (**node-cache**) for frequent API calls

+- uses asyncLocalStorage, which collects cookie token for each API request, to track guests or loggedInUsers, for API middleware authGuards and log purposes